-A18: ASD is a label we use to talk about a group of children and adults with a recognizable pattern of neurodevelopmental differences.
+A16: ASD is a label we use to talk about a group of children and adults with a recognizable pattern of neurodevelopmental differences.
 In the extreme, some non-verbal children with ASD will grow up to be non-verbal adults who cannot speak for themselves and may not ever be able to care for their own daily needs or hold down jobs.
 In the other extreme, the special gifts of some children with ASD will lead them to become activists as teens and adults whose voice is highly sought out by local and national agencies to express the needs of others and to help guide progress.
 We had a gifted teen with ASD as part of the team on the SAT1 study.
 He is a graphic artist and helped us to design the storyboards that allowed each parent and their child to visually review and prepare for the steps of the study, with special attention to sensory issues that were important for children with ASD.
-Another gifted teen associated with the SAT1 study wrote a poem about his experiences.
-This can be found at: http://naviauxlab.ucsd.edu/science-item/autism-research/.